 In many developing countries, sand is gradually coming up as a highly coveted commodity due to its use in construction and its growing scarcity, which may make stealing some off a beach sound a bit less weird.
 Countries like India even have full-fledged “sand mafias” you probably wouldn’t want to run into.

-Canada generally isn’t known for its gruesome crimes, though it does have quite a few bizarre cases with questionable motivations, like this one.
+Canada generally isn’t known for its gruesome crimes, although it has quite a few bizarre cases with questionable motivations.
 It all started in December 2015, when some people in British Columbia started hearing noises from the house next door.
 They reported it and notified the family the house belonged to, though it only got weirder from there.

 Authorities found a man stuck inside a vent.
 He was wrapped in insulation, possibly to keep himself warm, though that wouldn’t have been a necessity if he wasn’t also buck naked.
-On further inspection, the whole house was found to be trashed, and the man was assumed to have been living in the ceiling, based on the large hole in it from which he clearly fell down.
+On further inspection, the whole house was found to be trashed, and the man was assumed to have been living above the ceiling, based on the large hole in it from which he clearly fell.

 Police weren’t exactly clear on why he ransacked the house or what he was doing stuck in the vents when they found him—or what he was doing in general.
 They were, however, clear on when he got naked: at some point in the middle of his destruction spree, as they found his underwear in the toilet.
 That showed that he didn’t come naked for the job, which would have been weird, or at least weirder than it already was, though it really doesn’t explain what the job was and why he was there at all.

 We admit that cheese is good, and no matter how much of it we eat, we never get tired of it.
 It’s a widely acknowledged opinion (outside of those who are intolerant to milk products) that the freedom to go to the store and get more cheese whenever we want is one of modern society’s greatest gifts.
 Ever imagine how bad it would be if it weren’t readily available?